nelisuxks/linux-stuff/docs/arch-guide.md

 >*note:* never install arch without time-sync because package manager operations and secure mirror connections rely on it
 ---
 ## network setup
->*note:* if you're using ethernet it should set itself up automatically, if it doesn't, it's likely caused by MAC address filtering
+>*note:* if you're using ethernet it should set itself up automatically - if it doesn't, it's likely caused by MAC address filtering (router feature)

-*active wlan check*
+*active `wlan` devices check*
 ```
 ip link
 ```

-*wlan connection*
+>*note:*
+>`wlan0` is typically the tag for your primary Wi-Fi device

+*connect to Wi-Fi and check connection*
 ```
 iwctl
 device list